thestormforge/optimize-controller/docs/redskyctl/redskyctl_authorize-cluster.md

 ### Options

 ```
+      --client-name string   Client name to use for registration.
   -h, --help                 help for authorize-cluster
 ```

 ### Options inherited from parent commands